 Accidents on other people's property happen, and injuries are often the result, but when someone else's carelessness (or negligence) is a factor, you may wonder about your legal rights.
 This article discusses a key issue in a slip-and-fall accident claim: liability.
 Whether you are pursuing an insurance settlement or filing a personal injury lawsuit, to win your case you will need to be able to prove that someone else—usually the property owner—is legally responsible for your injuries.

-In order to hold another party responsible for injuries suffered in a slip and fall accident, an injured person must typically prove one of the following:
+In legal and insurance terms, "liability" means the same thing as "responsibility."
+To hold another party responsible for injuries suffered in a slip-and-fall accident, an injured person must typically prove one of the following:

-In states that follow contributory fault rules, the plaintiff will be barred from collecting any damages at all if they're found to bear any degree of responsibility for the accident.
-In comparative negligence states, an injured claimant's damages award will be reduced by a percentage that's equal to his or her share of liability—so, a claimant who bears 25% of the blame in a slip and fall case would only collect $7,500 of a $10,000 damages award, for example.
+In the handful of states that follow contributory fault rules, the plaintiff will be barred from collecting any damages at all if they're found to bear any degree of responsibility for the accident.
+Under the comparative negligence rule (a variation of which is followed in the vast majority of states), an injured claimant's damages award will be reduced by a percentage that's equal to their share of liability—so, a claimant who bears 25% of the blame in a slip-and-fall case would only collect $7,500 of a $10,000 damages award, for example.
 You can find your state's rules on the issue in this chart.

 In order to determine whether a plaintiff might be on the hook for causing any portion of their injuries, here are a few things to think about:

-If the defense can show that the plaintiff likely caused the accident through his or her own carelessness, winning an injury claim becomes unlikely.
+If the defense can show that the plaintiff probably caused the accident through their own carelessness, winning an injury claim becomes unlikely.

-To better understand the legal issues in these types of cases and improve your odds of winning, make sure you read up on the basics of premises liability, and slip and fall accidents.
-And if you're ready to discuss your situation with a legal professional, learn how to find the right personal injury attorney for you and your case.
+To better understand the legal issues in these types of cases and improve your odds of winning, make sure you read up on the basics of premises liability and slip-and-fall accidents.
+If you're ready to discuss your situation with a legal professional, learn how to find the right personal injury attorney for you and your case.